StardustDL/aexpy/README.md

   - Process packages and releases in batch.
 - Framework
   - Customize implementation details.
-  - Define custom processors and process Python packages in AexPy's general pipeline.
+  - Define custom processors and process Python packages in AexPy's general pipeline with logging and caching.
   - Generate portable data in JSON for API descriptions, changes, and so on.
   - Execute processing and view data by AexPy's command-line / RESTful APIs / front-end.